Sam Haggerty: Seattle Mariners

 Haggerty played in 52 games for Seattle in 2023, batting .253/.364/.341 with one home run, five RBI, and ten stolen bases.
 His playing time was due to going on the 7-day concussion list in April and being sent down to Tacoma from June 6 to August 11, then again from August 21 to September 1.

 Haggerty began the 2024 season on the injured list as the result of a personal medical issue unrelated to baseball.
 On April 17, he was activated from the injured list and optioned to Triple-A Tacoma.
 He was recalled on April 29 and appeared in eight games for the Mariners, going 1-for-15 with one RBI and one stolen base.
 He was optioned back to Tacoma on May 15.
 For the fourth consecutive year, an injury ended Haggerty's season early.
 On May 18, he suffered a torn Achilles tendon while trying to catch a fly ball and colliding with the outfield fence.
 The Mariners called up Haggerty on May 27 and immediately placed him on the 60-day injured list.
 The move opened a roster spot for the Mariners, used to promote Ryan Bliss, and allowed Haggerty to accrue MLB service time.
 On November 22, the Mariners non–tendered Haggerty, making him a free agent.

 Texas Rangers

 On February 3, 2025, Haggerty signed a minor league contract with the Texas Rangers.
 He opened the season with the Triple-A Round Rock Express.
 On May 9, the Rangers selected Haggerty's contract, adding him to their active roster.
 In 64 appearances for Texas, he batted .253/.328/.370 with two home runs, 13 RBI, and 12 stolen bases.
 On July 18, Haggerty was placed on the injured list due to left ankle inflammation.
 He was transferred to the 60-day injured list on September 24, ending his season.

+Haggerty made the Rangers' Opening Day roster entering the 2026 season.
+He made 35 appearances for Texas, batting .159/.213/.182 with one RBI and two stolen bases.
+On June 5, 2026, Haggerty was designated for assignment by the Rangers.
+He was released by the team two days later.

+Cincinnati Reds

+On June 13, 2026, Haggerty signed a minor league contract with the Cincinnati Reds.
+He made 28 appearances for the Triple–A Louisville Bats, slashing .205/.293/.273 with one home run, five RBI, and two stolen bases.
+Haggerty was released by the Reds organization on August 6.